Keep Moving Forward Counseling & Consulting LLC

 Author

-Brent Bernard is a Master's Level Licensed Professional Clinical Counselor with over 25 years of experience in the state of Ohio.
+Brent Bernard is a Master's Level Licensed Professional Clinical Counselor with over 30 years of experience in the mental health profession.
+He has been in private practice for over 11 years.

 Archives